 However, must of the time toenail damage is not painful but can be an annoying, unsightly problem.

-Hallux rigidus, also known as a stiff big toe, occurs abundantly in runners.
+Hallux rigidus, also known as a stiff big toe, occurs frequently in runners.

 It happens when the joint at the base of the big toe stiffens, making your movements painful and running impossible.